LadyCaldlow/LadyCaldlow.github.io/content/thm/Hijack.md

 ![image](https://github.com/LadyCaldlow/LadyCaldlow.github.io/assets/162819648/52d95a9e-0bfb-4787-9b3c-a5d98b9aed91)

-- You cannpt access the mounted share since you are not the owner.
+- You cannot access the mounted share since you are not the owner.
 You can see that the share is owned by the user (hj_1003).
 This means that you will have to create the user hj_1003 on your system and switch to that user so that you can access the share.
 You can do so using the command;

   `sudo adduser hj_1003`